Alternatives#

 gptme#

-gptme is a personal AI assistant that runs in your terminal, designed to assist with various programming tasks and knowledge work.
+gptme is a personal AI assistant that runs in your terminal, designed for coding, automation, and knowledge work.
+It supports persistent autonomous operation, where agents run continuously with git-based memory.

 Key features: